 This paper asks how the evolution of cultural ideas about credibility shapes the form of asylum claims, and in light of this process, how asylum-seekers navigate competing demands to make credible claims of persecution and fear.
 Using a sample of 150 asylum claims from around the world, lodged over a 30-year period, it shows how asylum-seeking takes place in culturally “unsettled times,” which require claimants to adjust the ways they seek to demonstrate their credibility as they navigate the competing demands of organizational legibility, legal requirements, and cultural perceptions.

 In this paper, Briana Ballis examines the spillover effects of Deferred Action for Childhood Arrivals (DACA).
 This policy significantly increased the returns to schooling for undocumented youth, leaving the returns for everyone else unchanged.
-Leveraging administrative data from Los Angeles schools and variation in the concentration in DACA-eligible youth across schools, it also finds significant positive effects of DACA on high school completion and student achievement among ineligible peer groups.
+Leveraging administrative data from Los Angeles schools and variation in the concentration in DACA-eligible youth across schools, I also find significant positive effects of DACA on high school completion and student achievement among ineligible peer groups.

 Maritime migrant interdiction emerged in the 1980s.
 With it came a new era of border externalization--the offshoring of migration policing as a mode of jurisdictional arbitrage.
 This talk with Jeffrey Kahn examines the effects of maritime migration policing on the form of the nation-state.